dymmond/esmerald-simple-jwt/README.md

 ## Notice

-Esmerald was rebranded to Ravyn and therefore there is also a package for [Ravyn and JWT](https://github.com/dymmond/ravyn-simple-jwt) available.
+Esmerald **has been rebranded to Ravyn** and therefore there is also a package for [Ravyn and JWT](https://github.com/dymmond/ravyn-simple-jwt) available.

----

 ---